 Packing a gluten-free lunch can seem like such a chore, especially when you’re rushed to get out the door in the morning.

-You may be used to eating lunch out with your co-workers, or having your child buy a hot lunch from the school cafeteria.
+You may be used to eating lunch out with your co-workers or having your child buy a hot lunch from the school cafeteria.
 That all changes once you learn you can no longer eat gluten.

-Knowing that even a crumb of gluten can make you sick, and coming to the keen understanding that you’re not home and near your own bathroom in case you accidentally get glutened, you’re probably thinking the safest thing to do is pack your own lunch.
+Knowing that even a crumb of gluten can make you sick and coming to the keen understanding that you’re not home and near your own bathroom in case you get accidentally glutened, you’re probably thinking the safest thing to do is pack your own lunch.
 And you would be right!

 I’ve been packing lunches for myself and my kids for nearly 10 years now, and over the years, I’ve amassed a few ideas that have worked well for me and my family.
 I focus on variety and keeping things extremely easy.
-I’m a busy mama and ain’t nobody got time for that!
+I’m a busy mama, and ain’t nobody got time for that!

 Before you even think about packing a lunch, you’ll need a few supplies in your lunch-making arsenal: